benallfree/vibescale/client/README.md

 - Event payloads are typed according to RoomEventPayloads
 - Event handlers receive properly typed event objects
 - The wildcard event '\*' captures all events with their proper types

+#### Event Categories

+The new event system provides granular control over different types of player events:

+**Remote Player Events** - Events for other players in the room:

+- `RemotePlayerJoined`: When a remote player joins
+- `RemotePlayerLeft`: When a remote player leaves
+- `RemotePlayerUpdated`: When a remote player's state changes

+**Local Player Events** - Events for your own player:

+- `LocalPlayerMutated`: When you mutate your local player state
+- `LocalPlayerJoined`: When your local player first joins the room
+- `LocalPlayerUpdated`: When your local player state is updated from the server
+- `AfterLocalPlayerMutated`: After a local player mutation is complete

+**Universal Player Events** - Events for any player (local or remote):

+- `PlayerJoined`: When any player joins (fires for both local and remote)
+- `PlayerLeft`: When any player leaves (fires for both local and remote)
+- `PlayerUpdated`: When any player's state changes (fires for both local and remote)

+This layered approach allows you to handle events at the granularity that makes sense for your application - listen to specific player types or use the universal events for simpler handling.

 ### Room Interface